Quansight-Labs/quansight-labs-site/posts/2021/08/github-actions-benchmarks.md

 # Are CI services reliable enough for benchmarking?

-We saw above that CI services are not designed for this kind of tasks, but with some workarounds they might be good enough.
+We saw above that CI services are not designed for this kind of task, but with some workarounds they might be good enough.
 However, how can be sure?
 As data-driven scientists, we say let's run an experiment!

 ## The setup

-Our experiment is data-drive, so we need to generate some data first.
+Our experiment is data-driven, so we need to generate some data first.
 This is our strategy:

 * We will benchmark and compare two commits that are exactly the same in terms of tested code.
 * Under ideal conditions, we should see that the performance ratio between the two commits is 1.0.